Effectively managing our resources

 We are undertaking work with our supply chain partners to reduce packaging and have asked them to investigate reusable alternatives to single-use packaging.
 We have also asked suppliers to reduce single-use plastic in the packaging they sent to us.

-Our partnership with Community Wood Recycling, a network of social enterprises that collects and reuses waste wood, rescued 825 tonnes of wood from the waste stream in 2023.
+We are continuing our partnership with Community Wood Recycling, a network of social enterprises that collects and reuses waste wood.
+Between April and September 2025, they collected over 288 tonnes of wood from our sites, helping to increase recycling rates and support training and employment.

 Conscientious homebuilding that protects the environment